094459/newsletter-oss-projects/README.md

 [duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
 Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
 Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

+**finders-keypers**

+[finders-keypers](https://aws-oss.beachgeek.co.uk/4et) is a command line tool that will explore your AWS account and kook for direct connections for KMS Keys and resources in your account.
+This tool supports both AWS Customer Managed KMS Keys and AWS Managed KMS Keys (with some additional details in the README that you should check out).
+Typical use cases where this tool is helpful includes security and audit for KMS Key and Resources, Data Protection with Encryption, discovering blast radius of a specific KMS Key, changing a KMS Key or rotating key material, checking Default Settings in AWS that create new resources with the KMS Key, and audit of your resources that a KMS Key may grant access to.
+README provide examples of how to run the cli against some of those use cases.
+Very nice tool indeed.(#211)

 **gen-ai-cve-patching**

 [gen-ai-cve-patching](https://aws-oss.beachgeek.co.uk/3vy) This repository introduces an innovative automated remediation pipeline, designed to effectively address vulnerabilities detected by AWS ECR Inspector.
 By leveraging Generative AI through Amazon Bedrock's in-context learning, this solution significantly enhances the security posture of application development workflows.
 The architecture integrates with CI/CD processes, offering a comprehensive and automated approach to vulnerability management.
 The architecture diagram provided illustrates the solution's key components and their interactions, ensuring a holistic vulnerability remediation strategy.(#197)

+**iam-collect**

+[iam-collect](https://aws-oss.beachgeek.co.uk/4ew) is a tool from **David Kerber** that helps you collect IAM information from all your AWS organization, accounts, and resources.
+This is built to run out of the box in simple use cases, and also work in terribly oppressive environments with a little more configuration.
+If you want to analyze IAM data at scale this is what you've been looking for.(#211)

+**iam-lens**

+[iam-lens](https://aws-oss.beachgeek.co.uk/4ev) is another tool from **David Kerber**, which builds upon iam-collect, and helps you evaluate your AWS IAM policies offline.
+It. helps you get visibility into the IAM permissions in your AWS Organizations and accounts.
+It will use your actual AWS IAM policies (downloaded via iam-collect) and evaluate the effective permissions.
+Hat tip to Eduard Agavriloae whose [social media](https://www.linkedin.com/posts/activity-7336269672012525569-C_Ao/) message tipped me off. (#211)

 **kye**